Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Introduction

-Motivated by BPS state counting problems in string theory, in this paper we study the geometry of the moduli space of ADHM sheaves on smooth projective varieties, and their relation to relative Beilinson monads for projective plane bundles over curves.
+ADHM sheaves are framed twisted representations of an ADHM quiver in the abelian category of coherent $\CO_X$-modules of a smooth projective variety $X$ over $\IC$.
+The goal of the present paper is to study the geometry of the moduli space of ADHM sheaves on smooth projective complex varieties.
 Note that quiver sheaves have been previously considered in the literature in \cite{HKquivers,dimred,homquiv,szendroi-2005,benzvi-2006}.
-In particular ADHM sheaves have been previously studied in \cite{szendroi-2005} in relation to the relative Beilinson monad for noncommutative surfaces over curves.
-A similar relation between quiver sheaves and relative Beilinson monad has been employed in the context of integrable systems in \cite{benzvi-2006}.
+In particular ADHM sheaves have been previously studied in \cite{szendroi-2005} in relation to the relative Beilinson monad for noncommutative threefolds over curves.
+A similar relation between quiver sheaves and relative Beilinson monads has been employed in the context of integrable systems in \cite{benzvi-2006}.
 Moduli problems for such objects have been also previously considered in \cite{decorated,tensors,modquivers,holchains}, as well as \cite{benzvi-2006}.
 We will later elaborate on the relation between some of the above papers and the present work.
-Let us first present out main results.
+Before presenting the main results note that this problem is motivated by the following questions in string theory and quantum field theory.

+Moduli spaces of $p-(p+4)$ D-brane configurations have been intensively studied in the string theory literature starting with the work of Douglas and Moore \cite{DM-quivers}.
+In particular the moduli space of supersymmetric flat directions of such configurations have been shown in \cite{DM-quivers} to be isomorphic to the quiver varieties constructed in \cite{ALEquiver-I,ALEquiver-II}.
+These are moduli spaces of supersymmetric constant field configurations on the D$p$-brane world-volume.
+In this paper we consider moduli spaces of topologically nontrivial supersymmetric field configurations for $p-(p+4)$ D-brane systems when the D$p$-branes are wrapped on a complex projective variety $X$.
+Given the physical construction of Donaldson-Thomas theory \cite{INOV}, such moduli spaces are expected to provide a mathematical framework for counting problems of D6-D2-D0 supersymmetric bound states on noncompact Calabi-Yau threefolds.
+Concrete applications to local Gopakumar-Vafa invariants and wallcrossing are presented in \cite{chamberI}.